| A Trip to Washington The central focus of the Roswell story has been the recovery of the

 were, might not recognize them as wood.
 The only other discrepancies

 were minor, such as differences in the size and spacing of the symbols.
+For anyone who suspects that Irving Newton is participating in a

 50-year cover-up and making up the story about the symbols or flower